Festivities and meetings

 The Winter Garden Bar in the main room has a separate menu with intensive, complex tastes.
 It’s an excellent place to linger, relax and spend time with the friends.

 This great space also has three nooks – intimate, elegant rooms for small social gatherings.
-The Poetry Room, Dining Room and Wine Room are small, individually designed venues for meetings and special festivities.
+Poetry Room Edith, Dining Room Elias and Wine Room Kalervo are small, individually designed venues for meetings and special festivities.

 The beauty of nature in repose is evident in the hand-painted wallpaper and in the tones of objects and furniture.
 A sculptural brass bird filters the light from the glass ceiling.
 The Winter Garden is the living room of the Hotel St. George, a place where guests and locals rendezvous.